brooklabteam/www/join.md

 <h2>Field Technicians</h2>

-We typically employ two, Madagascar-based **Field Technicians** in one-year positions based in Madagascar.
+We typically employ two **Field Technicians** in one-year positions based in Madagascar.
 These technicians work with [Association Ekipa Fanihy](https://ekipafanihy.org) to undertake bat capture and collection of biological samples for our longterm project, as well as rudimentary laboratory processing.
 These positions are targeted towards American post-baccalaureate students eager to work with Malagasy PhD students on [Ekipa Fanihy](/team).
 I have found this to be a rewarding experience for both American and Malagasy students in the past, allowing both parties to engage in scientific and cultural exchange.

-Application submissions for our newest Madagascar-based **Field Technician** position to join the Fanihy from November 2023-November 2024 have now closed and will not renew again until spring 2024, for a likely August or September 2024 start date.
-This year, due to limitations imposed by our funding sources, we specifically solicited applicaitons for a **Chicago Post-Baccaulaureate Field Fellow** who must either be a native of the Chicagoland region or a recent graduate of a Chicago region university.
-Please see [Chicago field fellow](/join/chicago-field-fellow) for a job description of past opportunities.
+Madagascar-based **Field Technician** positions are currently full.
+I plan to release an application in August or September 2024 for a January 2025 start date.
+Due to limitations imposed by our funding sources, in the last round of hires, we specifically solicited applications for a **Chicago Post-Baccaulaureate Field Fellow** who had to be a native of the Chicagoland region or a recent graduate of a Chicago region university.
+In the next cycle, I anticipate that the position will be open to all.
+Please see [Chicago field fellow](/join/chicago-field-fellow) for a job description of the last hire.

 Outside of my lab, if you are interested in finding research positions in the field, you may want to explore the following job boards or research opportunities: